 If the domain is listed in your video settings page, but the error is still appearing, the domain specified in your address bar may be different from the domain sent to the Vimeo player.
-In these cases, the privacy error may appear.
+In these cases, a privacy error may appear.
 Contact a web developer to confirm if there is anything in your site's HTML code that could be blocking the referrer from reaching our player iframe.

 “Unsupported viewing environment: Your system is having trouble playing this video”

 If you’re seeing this error for all videos, your system or browser may not support playback in the Vimeo player.
-To start, double check the following:
+To start, double-check the following:

 - The latest version of your browser is installed

 - Your system can decode H.264 video

 Windows 10 users: There are versions of Windows 10 that do not come with codecs pre-installed.
 You can try downloading the media packages found at 'Media Feature Pack list for Windows N editions'.

 Linux users: If you are seeing an unsupported error in the player on Ubuntu (and some other Linux operating systems), try installing these packages: Chromium-codecs-ffmpeg-extra (for Chromium), or streamer0.10-plugins-good and Streamer0.10-ffmpeg (for Firefox)